jayprophit/knowledge-base/rollback.md

 # Rollback Procedures

 ## Overview
 This document outlines procedures for rolling back changes to the knowledge base when necessary.
 These procedures are designed to maintain data integrity and provide a reliable mechanism for reverting to previous stable states.
+Special attention is given to robotics, MLOps, and emotional intelligence components.

+## Pre-Rollback Checklist

+1. **Identify Impact**
+   - Determine which components are affected (documentation, code, models, configurations)
+   - Check dependent systems and services
+   - Verify backup availability

+2. **Communication Plan**
+   - Notify stakeholders about the planned rollback
+   - Schedule maintenance window if needed
+   - Document rollback reason and expected duration

+3. **Backup Current State**
+   - Create a backup tag: `git tag backup-pre-rollback-$(date +%Y%m%d%H%M%S)`
+   - Push tag: `git push origin <tag_name>`

 ## Standard Rollback Procedures